MicahElliott/mrswlf/README.md

 ![thumbo](keeb.jpg "PB&B variant")

 **Note to QWERTYzens:** Mrs. Thumbo has very little overlap with qwerty.
+It was originally designed to transition from Colemak, but it turned out way better than expected.
 If you haven't trained for Colemak, you _could_ start from scratch and head straight to one of [Oxey's tried and true layouts][11] or choose something from [Cyanophage's visual list][1] that suits your goals.
-That said, Mrs.
-Thumbo competes statistically with the best of them; it just hasn't been tested beyond my own slow hands.
-There is also a path from QWERTY at the bottom of this guide.
+That said, Mrs. Thumbo competes statistically with the best of them; it just hasn't been tested beyond my own slow hands.
+There is a 5-week transition path/course from QWERTY at the bottom of this guide.

 ## Goals